add and extract the JAR to the /extracted dir inside the jre image

 $ mvn spring-boot:build-image -Dspring-boot.build.image.imageName=abhishekarya1/myapp

-Use Docker Compose to configure and run microservices together.
+Use Docker Compose to define and run multiple containerized microservices on a single machine using a single docker-compose.yml file.